-The treatment providers have the primary responsibility for educating the participants and helping them deal with their substance abuse issues.
+The treatment providers have the primary responsibility for educating the participants and helping them deal with their alcohol and other drug abuse issues.
 They are responsible for ensuring that each participant is provided the treatment that he or she needs.